rangertaha/urlinsane/docs/index.md

 ## Introduction
 Generate and test domain typos and variations to detect and perform typo squatting, URL hijacking, phishing, and corporate espionage.

-The engine is designed to execute concurrent typo algorithms then additional concurrent functions for each domain variation.
+The engine is designed to execute concurrent typo algorithms and then additional concurrent functions for each domain variation.
 The additional functions can check DNS records and much more.
-Its also designed for extensibility, allowing developers to add functionality and support for additional languages.
+It's also designed for extensibility, allowing developers to add functionality and support for additional languages.
 See [URLInsane](https://rangertaha.github.io/urlinsane/) for more details.